 COPP is a nationwide program that connects physician practices to the people who need PAD screening but rarely make it into a doctor's office in time.
-We do that by working through six trusted community groups.
+We do that by working through eight trusted community groups.

 Each group is a trusted way to reach the people who need PAD screening but rarely get it — the patients most at risk who never walk into a doctor's office in time.